 • Allogenic bone marrow transplant

 An allogeneic bone marrow transplant can be proposed for the treatment of early stages of the cerebral form of the disease.
 It is the only treatment that, when done at the very beginning of the disease (in practice when the patients have no symptoms), stabilizes demyelinating brain lesions.
 A bone marrow transplant is ineffective, and may even be harmful, at an advanced or late stage of the disease.
-Grafting is only possible if a compatible donor (bone marrow or cord blood) is found (see the previous issue of ELA info).
+Grafting is only possible if a compatible donor (bone marrow or cord blood) is found.
 Bone marrow transplantation has the same efficacy in adult males as in boys.
 In boys, when the donor is not a healthy brother or sister, the risk of mortality due to graft complications (rejection, graft versus host reaction) is in the range of 12-13%.
 For men, the risk of mortality due to complications of the graft is much higher: around 35%, in particular because of fatal bacterial complications that are no longer observed in children.

 • Gene therapy